 A miniaturized Paul is wearing flesh-colored bathing trunks during his brief (no pun intended) "nude scene" in "The Exciting Adventures of Paul On The Floor".
 The discarded chewing gum wrapper which he uses to wrap around himself as a towel is clearly labeled Wrigley's Spearmint Gum.

 The original title of the movie was "Eight Arms to Hold You", although no one really liked it much and by the time the movie was edited, it didn't really fit the storyline at all.
 John Lennon had written the song "Help!" around the same time, and it suited the movie's theme so well it became the title song.

 Before the ski shot in the Austrian Alps, The Beatles told Lester that they never skied before.
-Lester handed them skies and told them, "What better time to learn, find a hill, and PRACTICE!"
+Lester handed them skis and told them, "What better time to learn?
+Find a hill, and PRACTICE!"
 Lester said in a later interview, "We set cameras to follow them around, then gave those tapes to the Editor to create parts of the 'Ticket to Ride' scene."

 The Bahamas, which is where the "Another Girl" sequence was filmed, was actually rather cold during filming.
 This why all the Beatles except Paul are wearing long-sleeve shirts in what looks like very hot weather.

 Beatles producer George Martin joined the Beatles in the Alps for a skiing vacation, while they filmed there, but hardly got to enjoy it; he broke his ankle the very first day.
 Also, while Martin had provided the instrumental soundtrack for A Hard Day's Night (1964), he and Richard Lester hadn't gotten along, and Lester chose Ken Thorne for "Help!"'s instrumental score; in Martin's own words, "I was included out."